rameerez/nondisposable/README.md

 Nondisposable::DomainListUpdater.update
 ```

-It's important you keep your disposable domain list up to date. `nondisposable` provides you with an Active Job (`DisposableEmailDomainListUpdateJob`) you can use to schedule daily updates.
+It's important you keep your disposable domain list up to date. `nondisposable` will read from the latest version of the [`disposable-email-domains`](https://github.com/disposable-email-domains/disposable-email-domains) list, which is typically updated every few days.

+For this, `nondisposable` provides you with an Active Job (`DisposableEmailDomainListUpdateJob`) that you can use to schedule daily updates.
 How you do that, exactly, depends on the queueing system you're using.

 If you're using `solid_queue` (the Rails 8 default), you can easily add it to your schedule in the `config/recurring.yml` file like this:
 ```yaml